-Are you looking for a book-inspired, sensory activity?
+Are you looking for a book-inspired activity?
 This Brown Bear Sensory Bottle is so much fun to play with after reading the book Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr. and Eric Carle.

 Brown Bear Sensory Bottle: